 In addition to being a college, DigiPen is a global technology institution with multiple branching missions.

-For more than 20 years, DigiPen’s ProjectFUN has provided exciting learning opportunities for students in grades K-12 in a range of STEM and creative subjects.
-Programs include hands-on summer workshops, a Pre-College Program, online courses, and more.
+For more than 20 years, DigiPen Academy (formerly ProjectFUN) has provided exciting learning opportunities for students in grades K-12 in a range of STEM and creative subjects.
+Programs include hands-on summer programs, a Pre-College Program, online courses, and more.

 DigiPen’s Research & Development team, comprising alumni and faculty, partners with global industry clients — from the world of aerospace to professional auto racing — to develop groundbreaking technology and innovative software solutions.